rodrigoasrodrigues/Getting-and-Cleaning-Data-Course-Project/README.md

+To run the function the script must be in the data directory (UCI HAR Dataset)

 The data returned by the function will return the following colomuns (all the variables summarized by Subject and Activity):

 * Subject